syedwaseemjan/EventsManager/README.md

 #### 4. Setting up commit hooks

-In order to avoid submitting failing PRs, **make sure** to install pre-commit hooks configured in this repo by running:
+In order to avoid submitting PRs having linting issues, **make sure** to install pre-commit hooks configured in this repo by running: